etchteam/storybook-addon-css-variables-theme/Readme.md

 ### Set a Theme by Query String

-Pass the theme to the url as a query by adding &theme=mytheme to the url If multi word theme query is &theme=my%20theme
+Pass the theme to the url as a query by adding `&theme=mytheme` to the url.
+If multi word theme query is `&theme=my%20theme`

 ---